shivanshdave/2020-432/classes/class14/README.md

 ----: | ---------------------------------------------------------------
 03-06 | [Minute Paper after Class 14](http://bit.ly/432-2020-minute-14), due at 2 PM.
 03-11 | [Project 1 Posters/Portfolios](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1) are due at 2 PM.
-Break | No class and no TA office hours from 03-09 through 03-13. `431-help` will be open, but slow to respond this week.
+Break | No class and no TA office hours from 03-09 through 03-13. `431-help` will be open, but slow.
 03-17 | [Project 2 Instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2) should be available by 1 PM.
 03-20 | There will be a Minute Paper after Class 16, due at 2 PM.
 03-23 | [Homework 4](https://github.com/THOMASELOVE/2020-432/tree/master/homework) due at 5 PM